-This device complies with part 15 of FCC rules and with RSS-210 of Industry Canada.
-Operation is subject to the following conditions:
+This device complies with FCC rules Part 15 and Industry Canada RSS-210.
+Operation is subject to the following two conditions:

-- This device may not cause harmful interference. - This device must accept any interference that may be received including interference that may cause undesired operation.

-NOTE: Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
+- 1. This device may not cause harmful interference - 2.
+This device must accept any interference that may be received including interference that may cause undesired operation expressly approved by the party responsible for compliance could void the user's authority to operate the device.